 - Free Hotel Shuttles: Some airport hotels offer a complimentary shuttle service to and from Logan Airport.
 For downtown hotels, you will need to take a taxi and/or the water shuttle.

 - On-Airport Shuttle: This free service connects the airport terminals, the water shuttle dock and the airport subway (Blue Line) station.
 Check the bus numbers; different numbers follow different routes.

 - Logan Express is used by locals to reach the suburbs (Braintree, Framingham, Woburn, Peabody).

 - Water Transport: Another convenient way to get to downtown is by boat — with great views of the city!
-The Number 66 airport shuttle bus connects terminals with Logan's Water Shuttle dock; vessels take 7 minutes to go direct to downtown Boston (fares $10).
+The Number 66 airport shuttle bus connects terminals with Logan's water shuttle dock; vessels take seven minutes to go direct to downtown Boston (fares $10).
 Services include the MBTA Harbor Express and Rowes Wharf Water Transport.

 Getting Around: In Boston